• Home

 • Login

-Browse: Home / Radio-Past / Research techniques / Geophysical survey / Magnetic susceptibility
+Browse: Home / Radio-Past / Research techniques / Geophysical survey / Susceptibility

 This method sees the amount to which the soil can be temporarily magnetised by exposing it to a magnetic field.
 Generally speaking, the more the soil can be magnetised the greater the chance that human occupation has taken place in that location.